top of page

 Electrodes in Flooded battery.

 Fundamentally, there are two types of electrodes used in flooded batteries, that is flat plate type and tubular type.
 Flat-plate electrodes are the most common type of electrodes used in lead-acid batteries.
-Flat plate electrodes are mode by mesh grid structure of the lead alloy pasted with sponge-like lead oxide paste and pressed to form a flat plate type structure.
+Flat plate electrodes are modeled by mesh grid structure of the lead alloy pasted with sponge-like lead oxide paste and pressed to form a flat plate type structure.

 However, tubular electrodes are made of a frame structure consisting of a series of vertical spines connected to a common bus bar.
 Each spine is covered by non-conductive tubes filled with a paste of lead oxide active mass.

-Furthermore, batteries with both electrodes of Flat Plate Electrodes are called Flat plate batteries and batteries with one electrode of Flat plate Electrodes and the other of tubular electrodes are called tubular batteries.
+Furthermore, batteries with both electrodes of Flat Plate Electrodes are called Flat plate batteries, and batteries with one electrode of Flat plate Electrodes and the other of tubular electrodes are called tubular batteries.
 [Learn more, about tubular batteries..]

 We also have a detailed blog on the difference between a Flat plate battery and a tubular battery, click here to learn more.